Finding out the biggest challenges ecommerce retailers face post-pandemic

 One in Three Retailers Fear a Post-Covid Drop in Demand

-It’s no secret that the covid pandemic has led to a dramatic rise in ecommerce sales, with the value of global ecommerce as a whole jumping to $26.7Billion.
+It’s no secret that the covid pandemic has led to a dramatic rise in ecommerce sales.
+Indeed the value of global ecommerce as a whole has jumped to $26.7Billion.

 Yet many retailers are worried this boom will not continue.
 Whereas in the last 12 months, the issues have mainly risen from meeting increased demand, one-third of retailers worry the next 12 months will lead to the opposite problem.

 The second most common worry was rising shipping costs, followed by ensuring consistent demand across multiple channels.

 How Much of a Challenge Will a Post-Covid Drop In Demand Really Be?

 It’s clear that many retailers are worried about their business facing a drop in demand.
 Yet there are signs that this will not be as bad as people fear.